 - Building blocks are not compatible with Lego blocks

-AOKESI Remote Control Robot DIY Building Blocks offers exactly the same capability as the DAZHONG Remote Control Building Block Robot – an infrared remote controlled buildable robot using 351 pieces blocks that can move in all directions including a 360 degree rotating stunt and equipped with a built-in rechargeable Lithium ion battery that can play continuously for 40mins after a 120 min charge time using a USB charging cable.
-Looks like they both manufactured by less know manufacturer, Super Joy.
-Infrared remote control has 20 meter range.
+AOKESI Remote Control Robot DIY Building Blocks offers exactly the same capability as the DAZHONG Remote Control Building Block Robot – an infrared remote-controlled buildable robot using 351 pieces blocks that can move in all directions including a 360 degree rotating stunt and equipped with a built-in rechargeable Lithium-ion battery that can play continuously for 40mins after a 120 min charge time using a USB charging cable.
+It looks like they both manufactured by less know manufacturer, Super Joy.
+The infrared remote control has 20-meter range.

 This RC Racer Building Blocks Set is a 2-in-1 mode racer, where 2 different racing cars can be assembled out of the same 326 pieces blocks that can be controlled by a remote controller powered by 3 AAA batteries (not included in the set).
 The race car has universally compatible chassis,to4 tires and a rechargeable Battery Pack which can be charged using a USB cable.
 An instruction manual is also included in the set.